 During this time before surgery began, I mostly stayed at the edges of the room.
 This was the easiest way to ensure I didn’t get in anyone’s way.
 I also steered clear of equipment.

-Once the surgery started, staff directed me where to stand.
+Once the surgery started, the staff directed me where to stand.
 Expect to have much less freedom to move around during a cesarean birth.

-Once she was cleared to leave recovery I was able to capture:
+Once she was cleared to leave recovery, I was able to capture:

 As with a natural birthing room, the quality of light was not great, as the light was coming from really bright, artificial lights.

 I was exposed to the bright light, as that’s where the first photos of the baby would be.
 This also helped to avoid blown highlights to a large extent, but it was very high contrast lighting, so it’s impossible to get perfect exposures.